pravinchandankhede/pravinchandankhede.github.io/_posts/2023-11-10-AngularCache.md

 ```

 ### Implementing HttpInterceptor for Caching
 An HttpInterceptor can be used to cache HTTP requests.
+In this caching, we create an interceptor which gets invoke for each API call being done from application.
+This gives us an opputurnity to implement the technique to first read from cache.
+If data is present in cache it is returned else it allows the netwrok call and subsequently caches the data for later use.
 Here's an example:

 ```typescript
 import { Injectable } from '@angular/core';